-Title of the article, concise but informative. subtitles, if relevant.
+- Title of the article, concise but informative.

-Name, address, telephone, fax or e-mail of the contact author.
+- Name, address, telephone, fax or e-mail of the author responsible

-Name and address of the author who will receive the request for appendixes
+- Name and address of the author who will receive the request for

-Support received in terms of financial aid, equipment, drugs or all of the above.
+- Support received in terms of financial aid, equipment, drugs or all

 Summaries and key words